csalbut/etc/.etc/samba.md

 ## Required packages

 - samba -- Samba server.
 Also allows other hosts to address this host by name [1].
 - smbclient (dependency of samba) -- Allows to access samba shares at remote servers.
 Allows to address other hosts by their names using WINS.
-To enable it, add â€œwinsâ€ to the â€œhostsâ€ line in /etc/nsswitch.conf.
+To enable it, add “wins” to the “hosts” line in /etc/nsswitch.conf.

 ## Server settings